 24. Setting Unreasonable Expectations

 As a wise man once said, “Donoby’s ferpect.”
 The occasional hiccup is part of what makes homebrewing so fun and exciting.
 That’s not to say that you should throw caution to the wind and hope the Butterfly Effect finishes your beer for you, but don’t let one little mistake ruin an awesome hobby.

 In brewing, as in life, expect the best, but plan for the surprising.
 Leave perfection to the commercial brewers.
 Embrace a little bit of chaos as necessary to a happy, healthy homebrewing career.

 The foundation of science is producing results that can be readily reproduced by others.
 Notes make it easy for you to keep track of what works—and what doesn’t.
 Recipes, brew temperatures, fermentation schedules … if it has to do with your brew, write it down, or risk losing your best work to the mists of unreliable memory.

-Start a brewing notebook , either on paper or electronically.
+Start a homebrew journal, either on paper or electronically.
 You’ll be more organized, have reliably reproducible recipes to consult, and a handy way to chronicle your growth as a homebrewer.

 If at First You Don’t Succeed …